Head lice are no fun to have, but luckily there are ways to get rid of them naturally.

 You can finish up with massaging a bit of coconut oil into your scalp and leave it in.

-Make sure to keep combing your hair with a nit comb twice a day and hopefully the lice will soon be gone for good!
+Make sure to comb your hair twice a day with a nit comb and hopefully the lice will soon be gone for good!

 More coconut oil DIY recipes for hair: